 ARTIST OF THE MONTH

-Each month our principal, an office staff representative, and our director of student services walk through the hallways to find a piece of art displayed that sparks their interest.
+Each month our school staff walks through the hallways to find a piece of art displayed that sparks their interest.
 The description that is written near the art pieces is read to better understand what the project criteria is about.
 For that month, an artist’s work that best represents the criteria and draws their attention is chosen.
 Each of the three pieces of art is proudly displayed in the school office for that month.
 Not only does it show children that their creations are valuable, it also adds beauty to the office space and is a welcome visual to visitors to the school.
-The children are so happy when their name is announced for the month and are asked to come down to the office and receive a certificate.
+The students are so happy when their name is announced for the month and are asked to come down to the office and receive a certificate.
 After the month is over, these pieces are brought to another part of the building called “the hall of fame” and are displayed together through the rest of the year.